joekgilberto/dynamic-duel/README.md

 # Dynamic Duel
 A full-stack application that allows users to read up on their favorite superheroes and supervillains, login, and pit them against each other in battle.

-Find a link to the deployed app [here](https://dynamic-duel.netlify.app/).
+Find a link to the deployed app here: [https://dynamic-duel.netlify.app/](https://dynamic-duel.netlify.app/)

 ## Screenshots
 ### Home